daregit/tutorials/002-tor-gitea/README.md

 This project sets up a Gitea instance accessible via a Tor hidden service, using Docker and Caddy.

+## Security Disclaimer

+This configuration uses self-signed certificates.
+It is recommended to generate certificates from a trusted Certificate Authority (CA).

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: